IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 #
 #Another handy feature of AAP is its ability to simplify how code is shared amongst teams, which traditionally becomes challenging and cumbersome at scale in the absence of automation.

-Ansible employs a feature known as "**Roles**" which in essence allows a developer to define a common set of configuration steps that can then be re-used repeatedly across multiple environments.
+AAP employs a feature known as "**Roles**" which allow a developer to define a common set of configuration steps that can then be re-used repeatedly across multiple environments.
 Instead of having to coordinate across teams and share duplicate instructions with different groups, the developer can take the "write once, run anywhere" approach of defining an automation job a single time and then making repeated use of that code (consistently) across multiple environments.

 In our case, we will define an Ansible Role comprised of a set of tasks needed to configure a host (our AIX partition) for a service (WebSphere Application Server).
-Roles, like many other aspects of Ansible, are defined using YAML files with a predefined directory structure.
+Roles, like many other aspects of AAP, are defined using YAML files with a predefined directory structure.

-Roles provide a way for you to make it easier to reuse Ansible code generically.
+Roles provide a way for you to make it easier to reuse AAP code generically.
 You can package, in a standardized directory structure, all the tasks, variables, files, templates, and other resources needed to provision infrastructure or deploy applications.
 Administrators may copy that role from project to project simply by replicating the directory.
 They can then simply *call* (invoke) that role from a Play to execute it.
 Roles convey a number of other benefits to developers and administrators:

 - Roles help to group content, allowing easy sharing of code with others